Sister Anna Rose Ruhland

 My interests and background serve me well in being editorial assistant for The American Benedictine Review, a scholarly publication, a work I have enjoyed since 1982.
 I am again editor for our community newsletter, The Benedictine Witness, and our Sacred Heart Benedictine Foundation newsletter, Promise of the Prairie.
 For the American Benedictine Academy, I have edited the convention proceedings for publication and served as the managing editor of The American Monastic Newsletter in the past, but now serve on the Academy’s board of directors.
 Obviously, I like words!

 After twenty years as resident manager at our Subiaco Manor in Dickinson, an apartment complex for independent elderly and teaching at Dickinson State University, I returned to the Monastery to take up other works.
-Since my return I serve as director for our Foundation, our Volunteer Program, Vocations and our library, and serve as a team member and teacher in our Formation Program.
-As a member of our monastic board and council, I also serve as community secretary.
+Since my return I serve as director for our Foundation, and as a member of our monastic board and council.

 It may, then, come as a surprise that by nature I daily need silence and solitude to cultivate prayer, and I need my community and Divine Office to help form me.
 For hobbies I am an avid reader, dedicated cross stitcher, and a positively rabid DSU Blue Hawk fan.
 My life is rich and full of many blessings!